mehrvarz/tremote_plugin_play_audio_mp3flac/README.md

 Note that a plugin does not know anything about remote controls, about Bluetooth or how a button event is delivered to it.
 It only takes care of implementing the response action.
 The mapping file binds the two sides together.

+# Bitperfect Audio

+I created this plugin in order to play back my 24/96 audio collection, which is stored in lossless FLAC format.
+I am using a high quality USB DAC connected to my Raspberry Pi for this purpose.
+Rasbian OS is able to drive a USB DAC with 24 bit, 96 khz audio content in "bitperfect" fashion.
+All that is needed is an app, that will push the audio stream without modifying any bits.
+Unfortunately this is not always given.
+Some apps get smart about the audio and apply manipulations for some reason or another.
+So here you have a solution that forwards the audio without applying any changes.
+Enjoy.